qinkejiu/mygo/README.md

 1. **Deterministic goroutines:** Every `go` statement spawns a synthesizable hardware process.
 The callee must be a named function with no captured closures so the compiler can emit a dedicated module/process.
 The number of goroutines is fixed at compile time; dynamic spawning or recursion is rejected during validation.
 2. **Buffered channels map to FIFOs:** `make(chan T, N)` materializes as an `argo_queue`-style FIFO with depth `N` and element width inferred from `T`.
 Send (`<-`) operations drive FIFO write ports, receives block on reads, and we emit `ivalid/iready` style handshakes mirroring the template pipeline.
 3. **Deterministic scheduling:** Because channels are bounded, back-pressure is explicit.
 The IR captures readiness/valid signals so we can recreate the three-stage control structure showcased in `argo_3stage.v`.
-4. **Tooling parity:** End-to-end tests will include the Argo channel programs so we can diff our MLIR/Verilog against the known-good iverilog simulations.
+4. **Tooling parity:** End-to-end tests will include the Argo channel programs so we can diff our MLIR/Verilog against the known-good Verilator simulations.

 ### 2.3 Compilation Pipeline